leafo/ludum-dare-25/README.md

 Press Enter to advance through screens.
 Press F1 to disable shaders during game.
 F3 to toggle fps during game.

+Gamepad:

+* Left Stick or D-Pad - Move
+* Right Stick - Aim and Shoot
+* R1 or Right Trigger - Shoot
+* L1 or Left Trigger - Tractor beam
+* X - Detonate bomb when it's charged
+* A - Advance through screens
+* Start - Pause
+* Select - Quit

+The mouse aims until the right stick is moved, and takes over again when the mouse moves.
+Controllers are recognized through `gamecontrollerdb.txt`.
+If a joystick has no mapping, its raw axis and button values are shown on the title screen so a mapping line can be written for it.

+### Running

+    make run    # desktop window
+    make run43  # 640x480, matches 4:3 handhelds like the RG35XX

+Both compile the MoonScript sources first.
+The window size can also be forced with `love . --window 640x480` or the `XMOON_WINDOW` environment variable.

 ## About